-- Preliminary prototype demos - For a preliminary prototype demo, each team will have 10 minutes to show the functions/features planned for the corresponding stage and the audience will have 5 minutes to pose questions or inquiries. - All preliminary demos will be scheduled during the class meeting on their due date. - Complete system demo - The complete system demonstration is meant for the instructor to more closely examine the system and should be about 30 minutes long.
+- Preliminary prototype demos - For a preliminary prototype demo, each team will have 5 minutes to show the functions/features planned for the corresponding stage; the demo is to be followed by a 5-minute session of Q&A. - All preliminary demos will be scheduled during the class meeting on their due date. - Complete system demo

-- To allow time for discussions, half an hour will be allotted to each team. - Please schedule well in advance (at least one week before the due dates) a date and time with the instructor.
+- The complete system demonstration is meant for the instructor to more closely examine the system and should be about 20 minutes long. - To allow time for discussions, half an hour will be allotted to each team. - Please schedule well in advance (at least one week before the due dates) a date and time with the instructor.